 The Kudu Python client provides a Python friendly interface to the C++ client API.

-To install and use Kudu Python client, you need to install the Kudu C++ client libraries and headers.
-See Setting Up Apache Kudu Using the Command Line for installing Kudu C++ client.
+To install and use the Kudu Python client, you need to install the Kudu C++ client libraries and headers.
+See Install Using Packages topic for installing Kudu C++ client.

 To install the Kudu Python client: